cwiederspan/blackbelt-aks-hackfest/labs/day1-labs/01-setup-app-local.md

 2. Open a new terminal session on the jumpbox and test the API

-    use curl
     ```bash
     curl http://localhost:3000/api/heroes
     ```
-    If you are in an RDP session, you can browse to <http://localhost:3000/api/heroes>
+    You can also open up a browser from your desktop and browse to <http://localhost:3000/api/heroes>.

+    Using [Postman](https://www.getpostman.com/) is also an option.

 ### Web Application layer - Vue.js, Node.js

 The web frontend for the app is written in [Vue.js](https://vuejs.org/Vue "Vue.js Homepage"), running on [Node.js](https://nodejs.org/en/ "Node.js Homepage") with [Webpack](https://webpack.js.org/ "Webpack Homepage")

-1. Open a new terminal session on the jumpbox
+1. Open a new shell session on your local computer
 2. Update dependencies and run app via node

     ```bash